mgechev/revive/RULES_DESCRIPTIONS.md

 _Description_: Range variables in a loop are reused at each iteration; therefore a goroutine created in a loop will point to the range variable with from the upper scope.
 This way, the goroutine could use the variable with an undesired value.
 This rule warns when a range value (or index) is used inside a closure

 _Configuration_: N/A

+## range-val-address

+_Description_: Range variables in a loop are reused at each iteration.
+This rule warns when assigning the address of the variable.

+_Configuration_: N/A